-Parents should consider how their child will get to school at the time they are choosing which schools they would like named in the EHC Plan.
+Parents should consider how their children will get to school at the time they are choosing which schools to apply for.

 The law says parent/carers must be given the opportunity to express a preference for the school they wish their child to attend.
-They may name any schools but, to be eligible for free travel arrangements, in almost all cases they must attend the nearest suitable school with a place available that can meet the child's needs.
+They may name any schools but, to be eligible for free travel arrangements, in almost all cases they must attend the nearest suitable school with a place available, or where a place would have been available if the parent had listed that school in the application for a school place.